We believe in local, seasonal food that doesn’t cost the earth

 2. Reducing transport carbon emissions

-- Our van is electric, and our eco-electricity supplier is Ecotricity, Britain’s only green renewable Energy Provider
+- Our 2 main vans are electric, and our eco-electricity supplier is Ecotricity, Britain’s only green renewable Energy Provider

 - 80% of our workforce walk or cycle to work